-(First iteration).
-If the Proposition "A And B" is True, then A is true.
-(Second iteration).
-If the Proposition "A And B" is True, then B is true.
-Stated differently, if a conjunction of terms is True, then each term must be true.
+(First iteration): If the Proposition "A And B" is True, then A is true.
+(Second iteration): If the Proposition "A And B" is True, then B is true.
+Stated differently, if a conjunction of terms is True, then each term of the Conjunction Proposition must be true.